epomatti/mssql-replication/README.md

 <img src=".assets/sql-server.png" />

-Here's a short demo With a default setup and no optimizations.
+Here's a short demo with a default setup and no optimizations.
 Replication takes only a few seconds.
 All Windows Server VMs running on `Standard_B2as_v2` and the SQL Database running on the smallest `Basic` DTU SKU.

 <img src=".assets/sqlserver-replica.gif" />